DSpace/RestContract/authentication.md

 Fields
 - Okay: True if REST API is up and running, should never return false
 - Authenticated: True if the token is valid, false if there was no token or the token wasn't valid
-- allowOnBehalfOf: True if the user is an admin and login as is allowed
 - Type: Type of the endpoint, "status" in this case

 Links